tombensve/APS/README.md

 __Version:__ 1.0.0

-This repo is used for development and will be delived to APS repo when released.
+This repo is used for development. __This repo is thereby work in progress and cannot be expected to be stable nor build completely!!__ Releases will be done to _APS_ repo.
+Why do development in a separate repo ?
+Well, not sure, but it felt like a good idea at the time :-).
+I however see no problems with it either.

 __Author:__ Tommy Svensson (tommy@natusoft.se)